 As the water flows from the bottle, air will be sucked inside the bottle.
 That draws in the flame which heats the herb and brings the smoke inside the bottle.
 It looks really cool and this might be one of the cooler homemade bongs to watch in action.
 When ready, remove the bowl piece and take a puff!

-If the gravity bong may sound like something you can make at home, that's because it is.
+If this type of bong may sound like something you can make at home, that's because it is.
 There are quite a few ways of DIY, but here is one of the simplest.

 You will need: